 - 1 teaspoon fresh, finely chopped (or dried rosemary)

 - 1 teaspoon dried thyme

-- Toss potatoes, onions, carrots and rosemary with salt and pepper.
+- Toss potatoes, onions, carrots and rosemary with some salt and pepper.

 - Preheat oven to 425 F/220 °C

-- Place cauliflower head stalk side down into a casserole or roasting pan.
+- Place the head of cauliflower stalk side down into a casserole, roasting pan or a baking sheet.

 - Add vegan butter and let it melt

 - Add garlic and shallots